-CLINICAL SCIENCES

-Advanced Trainees will describe the principles of the foundational sciences.

-- Agitation / Restlessness

-- Breathing changes, including:

-- " breathing pattern

-- " secretions

-- Changes in conscious state

-- Changes in perfusion

-- Changes specific to clinical conditions, including:

-- " terminal airway obstruction (e.g. secondary to mediastinal mass)

-- " terminal haemorrhage (e.g. secondary to coagulopathy)

-- Incontinence and changes in bowel habit

-- Reduced enteral intake

-- Seizures (e.g. Batten disease)

-ELIGIBILITY CONSIDERATIONS

-Advanced Trainees will assess the patient's current condition and plan the next steps.

-- Children's understanding and response to illness and grief - Existential distress, including emotional and psychological aspects of grief - Family contexts and communication styles, including: - " mutual pretence - " open versus closed awareness contexts - Grief and bereavement risk assessment and care - Spiritual needs and concerns, such as religious needs at end of life - Meaning-making and legacy creation

-LESS COMMON OR MORE COMPLEX PATIENT CONSIDERATIONS

-Advanced Trainees will understand the resources that should be used to help manage patients.

-- Anticipatory prescribing for potential 'catastrophic events':

-- " sedation for terminal bleeding

-- Medication administration at end of life:

-- " continuous subcutaneous infusions

-- Non-pharmacological management for symptoms at end of life, including:
+CLINICAL SCIENCES Advanced Trainees will describe the principles of the foundational sciences.
+Agitation / Restlessness Breathing changes, including: breathing pattern secretions Changes in conscious state Changes in perfusion Changes specific to clinical conditions, including: terminal airway obstruction (e.g. secondary to mediastinal mass) terminal haemorrhage (e.g. secondary to coagulopathy) Incontinence and changes in bowel habit Reduced enteral intake Seizures (e.g. Batten disease) ELIGIBILITY CONSIDERATIONS Advanced Trainees will assess the patient's current condition and plan the next steps.
+Children's understanding and response to illness and grief Existential distress, including emotional and psychological aspects of grief Family contexts and communication styles, including: mutual pretence open versus closed awareness contexts Grief and bereavement risk assessment and care Spiritual needs and concerns, such as religious needs at end of life Meaning-making and legacy creation LESS COMMON OR MORE COMPLEX PATIENT CONSIDERATIONS Advanced Trainees will understand the resources that should be used to help manage patients.
+Anticipatory prescribing for potential 'catastrophic events': sedation for terminal bleeding Medication administration at end of life: continuous subcutaneous infusions Non-pharmacological management for symptoms at end of life, including: aromatherapy massage Pharmacological management for symptoms at end of life: agitation / restlessness: anti-psychotics benzodiazepines breathlessness: adjuvant agents opioids nausea / vomiting: SHT3 antagonists dopamine antagonists secretion, such as anticholinergics UNDERTAKING THERAPY Cultural and/or religious considerations, including: " rituals for washing " timing of burial

-- " aromatherapy

-- " massage

-- Pharmacological management for symptoms at end of life:

-- " agitation / restlessness:

-- o anti-psychotics

-- benzodiazepines

-- " breathlessness:

-- o benzodiazepines

-- o opioids

-- " pain:

-- o adjuvant agents

-- o opioids

-- " nausea / vomiting:

-- o 5HT3 antagonists

-- o dopamine antagonists

-- " secretion, such as anticholinergics

-UNDERTAKING THERAPY

-- Cultural and/or religious considerations, including:

-- " rituals for washing

-- " timing of burial
+" timing of burial

 Advanced Trainees will monitor the progress of patients during the therapy.

-- Local services and resources to assist with finances, including: - " funeral funds - Options for location of care post-death, including: - " processes to have a child remain at home for a period post-death - " temperature regulated room in a hospice - Organ and tissue donation if available / appropriate - Physical changes that occur post-death - Role of the coroner, including reportable and reviewable deaths

-IMPORTANT SPECIFIC ISSUES

-Advanced Trainees will identify important specialty-specific issues and the impact of these on diagnosis and management and integrate these into care.
+Local services and resources to assist with finances, including: funeral funds Options for location of care post-death, including: processes to have a child remain at home for a period post-death temperature regulated room in a hospice Organ and tissue donation if available / appropriate Physical changes that occur post-death Role of the coroner, including reportable and reviewable deaths IMPORTANT SPECIFIC ISSUES Advanced Trainees Clinical considerations Anticipatory prescribing Complex family discussions, encompassing priorities and goals of care of patients, their families, whānau, and/or carers will identify important on diagnosis and management and integrate these into care.

-Clinical considerations

-- Anticipatory prescribing

-- Complex family discussions, encompassing priorities and goals of care of patients, their families, whānau, and/or carers

-- Investigations and monitoring in the context of illness stage and goals
+Investigations and monitoring in the context of illness stage and goals • specialty-specific issues of care and the impact of these Options for place of care

-of care

-- Options for place of care

-- Patients' and their families', whānau, and/or carers' preferences for communication and their degree of:

-- " information shared
+- Patients' and their families', whānau, and/or carers' preferences for • communication and their degree of: - \gg information shared

-- " involvement in decision making
+- involvement in decision making \gg

-- Uncertainty in prognosis and trajectory
+- Uncertainty in prognosis and trajectory •

 - Understanding and having treatment strategies for the psychosocial effects and psychosocial drivers of symptoms